emacs-mirror/emacs/mps/manual/html/_sources/guide/debug.txt

 An easy mistake to make is to omit to :term:`fix` a :term:`reference` when :term:`scanning <scan>` a :term:`formatted object`.
-For example, in the Scheme interpreter's :ref:`scan method <guide-lang-scan>`, I might have forgetten to fix the first element of a pair:
+For example, in the Scheme interpreter's :ref:`scan method <guide-lang-scan>`, I might have forgotten to fix the first element of a pair:

 .. code-block:: c
     :emphasize-lines: 2